wp-plugins/wp-dtree-30/readme.txt

 == Description ==

 This plugin can generate navigation trees for your posts, pages and categories.
-The archive tree can be displayed with monthly or yearly nodes.
+The archive tree can be displayed with monthly or yearly nodes, post counts and feeds.
 The category tree can be displayed with or without their posts, post count and RSS-links.
 WP-dTree uses Scriptaculous for awesome display effects.
 You can set effect type and duration through the admin interface (Presentation -> WP-dTree).

 WP-dTree was originally created by [Christopher Hwang](http://www.silpstream.com/blog/).
 Since Mr. Hwang went MIA, Ulf Benjaminsson forked the plugin (as of version 3.x).
 The fork is primarly aimed at [improving the performance](http://wordpress.org/extend/plugins/wp-dtree-30/faq/) of WP-dTree, but packs a lot of new features and modernizations to boot; WP 2.3 compability, widgets, out-of-the-box Scriptaculous support, RSS for categories, post counts and more.

 If you enjoy WP-dTree and would like to suggest a specific feature, or just motivate further development - please consider buying me [a used book](http://www.amazon.com/gp/registry/wishlist/2QB6SQ5XX2U0N/105-3209188-5640446?reveal=unpurchased&filter=all&sort=priority&layout=standard&x).

+**Changes in v3.3** (2007-10-26)

+1. Optimized dtree, up to **40% less data** is stored and transfered!
+1. New option: Show RSS icon for archives
+1. New option: Show post count for archives
+1. Fix: Open to requested node
+1. Fix: images URL not working on some servers ([props: Zarquod](http://wordpress.org/support/topic/136547))
+1. Fix: somewhat more IE compatible...

+*Known issues:* RSS icons wont show **in IE** if `post count` is on.

-**Changes in v3.2**
+**Changes in v3.2** (2007-10-15)

 1. Support for WP's bundled scriptacolous library! (turn effects on in the WP-dTree options page)
 1. New cache structure reduces cache size with ~33% compared to previous implementations.